What Percentage Is 23 25

 Method 3: Using a Calculator

 Most calculators have a percentage function that simplifies the process.
-Simply divide 23 by 25 and then multiply the result by 100.
+Consider this: simply divide 23 by 25 and then multiply the result by 100.
 The calculator will directly display the answer as 92%.
 This is the quickest method, but understanding the underlying principles (as explained in the previous methods) is crucial for solving more complex percentage problems.

 Real-World Applications: Putting Percentages to Work